The House Across the Bay: Production

 Some scenes of Pidgeon and Bennett in an airplane were filmed by Alfred Hitchcock as a favor to Wanger, for whom Hitchcock had directed Foreign Correspondent the same year.

 Bennett and Wanger married after filming completed.

 Reception

 Box office

 The film recorded a loss of $101,334.
-It caused tension between Raft and Warner Bros, to whom he was under long-term contract, because in this United Artists film, Raft played a gangster who loses in the end – the sort of role he had refused to play for Warner Bros.
+It caused tension between Raft and Warner Bros, to whom he was under long-term contract, because Raft played a gangster who loses in the end in this United Artists film – the very sort of role he had refused to play for Warner Bros.

 Critical

 The New York Times called it a "somewhat less than fascinating tale of one of the more glamorous Rock-widows of Alcatraz" which was "old hat and scarcely worth its maker's bother—or yours."
 The Los Angeles Times thought it was "curiously (and unnecessarily) complicated."